 We seek to evaluate and inform the direction of the partnership, though faculty research and expertise.
-In 2018, 30,000 Degrees is launching a faculty research consortium to generate academic research and submit publishable scholarship - making our college readiness intervention evidence-based.
+In 2018, 30,000 Degrees sponsored faculty research for publishable scholarship - making our college readiness intervention evidence-based.

-CSI/CUNY, SJU/SI Campus, and Wagner College host cohort models for college completion, aligned to their campus legacy, targeting historically underrepresented and economically disadvantaged high school students.
-All programs are credit-bearing.
+CSI/CUNY, SJU/Staten Island Campus, and Wagner College host cohort models for college access and completion, aligned to their campus assets and legacy.

 The Port Richmond Partnership Leadership Academy (PRPLA) is a three-year cohort-based commitment with a five-week summer intensive program, intended to enrich the civic leadership and college readiness of Port Richmond High School rising juniors, seniors, and future college first year students.